ramses-tech/ramses/docs/source/raml.rst

 You can read the full RAML specs `here <http://raml.org/spec.html>`_.

 Authentication
 --------------

-In order to enable authentication, add the ``auth`` paramer to your .ini file.
+In order to enable authentication, add the ``auth`` paramer to your .ini file:

 .. code-block:: ini